orchidsoftware/orchid.software/docs/en/docs/quickstart-new.md

 }
 ```

-Once the data is passed, we can spin through the tasks in our layouts and display them in a table:
+Once the data is passed, we can spin through the tasks in our layouts and display them in a table.

+To create the task list, we will need to define a new layout for the screen.
+This layout will use a table component to display the list of tasks, and will include columns for the task name, status, and actions.

+To define the task list layout, we can update the layouts method of the screen class as follows:

 ...